Michele Morrone: Music

 Morrone is a professional guitarist and singer.
 He learned to play guitar at the age of 25 by watching YouTube videos.
-He released an album titled Dark Room which has several songs featured in the official 365 Days soundtrack including one of his most famous songs, "Feel It", that has scenes with actress Anna Maria Sieklucka (Laura Biel), from the film, in its music video.
+He released an album titled Dark Room, which has several songs featured in the official 365 Days soundtrack including one of his most famous songs, "Feel It", that has scenes with actress Anna Maria Sieklucka (Laura Biel), from the film, in its music video.
 The album was released on 14 February 2020 and was produced by label company AGORA S.A.

 Morrone joined YouTube on 16 January 2020.
-He has gained over one million subscribers and 104 million overall views on his channel (as of 8 August 2020).
-The most viewed video on his channel is the music video of "Hard for me", which has gained 51 million views.
+He has gained over two million subscribers and 411 million overall views on his channel (as of 21 December 2024).
+The most viewed video on his channel is the music video of "Hard for me", which has gained 80 million views.

 Other ventures

 On 2 August 2020, Morrone launched a women's beachwear clothing brand, AurumRoma.
 He confirmed the creation of the company via an Instagram live story on 8 August 2020.
 Shortly after the announcement, the website of the clothing brand crashed due to heavy traffic.
 Morrone makes his own designs in collaboration with fashion designer Chiara Pollano.
 The company is owned by Morrone, and run by Spazio Arcó company.